- Top Tips for Competitive Athletes.

 The fact is that strength training will do that for you.
 How?
 By going to the crux of the matter, namely, muscle imbalances.
 Here are some of the best recommendations by medical experts.
 They develop resilience both in and out of the water:

-- Glute Bridges - These are perfect for rectifying lower body instabilities that manifest in glute, hamstring, calf, and lower back injuries.
+● Glute Bridges - These are perfect for rectifying lower body instabilities that manifest in the glute, hamstring, calf, and lower back injuries.

-- Chopping Wood - Assists strengthening the core and obliques by simulating the twisting and rotations that integrate every swim.
+● Chopping Wood - Assists in strengthening the core and obliques by simulating the twisting and rotations that integrate every swim.

 Addressing Swimming Injuries with better Stroke Mechanics